apache/arrow/docs/source/cpp/compute.rst

 * \(7) Each UTF8-encoded character in the input is converted to lowercase or uppercase.

-* \(8) UTF8-encoded input is reversed to the output.
-If malformed-UTF8 characters
+* \(8) Each UTF8-encoded code unit is written in reverse order to the output.
-  are present, the Output would be undefined (but the size of Output buffers would be preserved).
-If combined UTF8 characters are available (ex: graphems, glyphs), they would also be reversed.
+  If the input is not valid UTF8, then the output is undefined (but the size of output buffers will be preserved).

 String trimming